History of Palermo FC: Mixed times (1970–2001)

 A return to Serie B occurred in 1991, but lasted only a year.
 Palermo won the Serie C1 championship in 1993: that season, the league featured numerous other Sicilian clubs including Messina, Catania, Giarre, Siracusa and Acireale, with the latter promoted to Serie B together with Palermo.
-The rosanero stayed back up in Serie B for four seasons, and in 1994 wrote a piece of history for themselves with a 1–0 away win against AC Milan in the Coppa Italia second round.
+The rosanero stayed back up in Serie B for four seasons, and in 1994 wrote a piece of history for themselves with a 1–0 away win against Milan in the Coppa Italia second round.

-In the 1990s, the 1995–1996 season was the highlight for Palermo, obtaining a seventh place after having fought hard for promotion, and even appearing in the quarter-finals of the Coppa Italia after eliminating Parma and Vicenza among others, with a team mostly composed of Palermitan footballers and coached by Palermo-born Ignazio Arcoleo.
+In the 1990s, the 1995–96 season was the highlight for Palermo, obtaining a seventh place after having fought hard for promotion, and even appearing in the quarter-finals of the Coppa Italia after eliminating Parma and Vicenza among others, with a team mostly composed of Palermitan footballers and coached by Palermo-born Ignazio Arcoleo.

 However, the following season ended with relegation to Serie C1.
-In 1997 Palermo played one of the worst season in its history, as they were due to be relegated to the Serie C2 division after a dramatic and shocking defeat in a play-off against Battipagliese; however Palermo was later saved by the federation due to the expulsion of Ischia Isolaverde, another Serie C1 team.
+In 1997 Palermo played one of the worst season in its history, as they were due to be relegated to the Serie C2 division after a dramatic and shocking defeat in a play-off against Battipagliese; however Palermo was later saved by the Italian Football Federation due to the expulsion of Ischia Isolaverde, another Serie C1 team.

-AS Roma chairman Franco Sensi bought the team on March 3, 2000, but the Palermo, in 1999–2000, missed a spot in the promotion playoffs.
-However, Palermo won group B of Serie C1 2000-2001 and got promoted to Serie B the next year, after a hard fight against fellow islanders Messina, reached at the top of the table just at the last match-day.
+AS Roma chairman Franco Sensi bought the team on 3 March 2000, but the Palermo, in 1999–2000, missed a spot in the promotion playoffs.
+However, Palermo won group B of 2000–01 Serie C1 and got promoted to Serie B the next year, after a hard fight against fellow islanders Messina, reached at the top of the table just at the last match-day.